 Before you begin detox therapy, your treatment team will address your drug history, as well as any co-occurring or comorbid conditions to develop a plan to limit uncomfortable withdrawal symptoms.
-Detox symptoms typically last between 3 and 5 days.
-Their length and intensity depending on what substance you are abusing and how severe your addiction is.
+Detox symptoms typically last between three and five days.
+Their length and intensity depending on what substance you are abusing and the severity of your addiction.

-Once you complete the detox process, your treatment team can connect you with inpatient and outpatient addiction therapy treatment to ensure that you receive the support and guidance you need to fully recover.
+Once you complete the detox process, your treatment team can connect you with inpatient and outpatient addiction therapy to ensure that you receive the support and guidance you need to recover fully.

 Treatment Options Following Detox